baibaratsky/yii2-slug-behavior/README.md

 Yii2 slug behavior
 ==================

+>**I’d made this behavior before Yii2 became beta.
+At the moment, there is no need to use this behavior, because Yii2 has its own implementation — `SluggableBehavior`.**

 This Yii2 model behavior automates the slug generation process.
 To attach the behavior put the following code in your model:
 ```php
     public function behaviors()